 The Commission has proposed on two separate occasions a requirement that management of a public company be required to report on the effectiveness of its internal control systems relating to financial reporting and that the registrant's independent accountant report on the entity's internal control system relating to financial reporting.
-The first proposal was withdrawn in 1980 due to voluntary and private sector initiatives in the area and because of commentators' concerns about the costs of the proposed rule and whether the proposal, in effect, required a report on compliance with the internal control provisions of the FCPA.22
+The first proposal was withdrawn in 1980 due to voluntary and private sector initiatives in the area and because of commentators' concerns about the costs of the proposed rule and whether the proposal, in effect, required a report on compliance with the internal control provisions of the FCPA.24

-In 1988, the Commission again published for comment proposed rules that would have required a report from management on its responsibilities for the registrant's financial statements and internal controls to be included in annual reports and certain other documents.20 A majority of the commentators supported the requirement for a statement by management concerning its responsibilities for the establishment and maintenance of a system of internal controls for financial reporting.
-Commentators, however, expressed concerns regarding: (1) the management assessment of the effectiveness of such controls; (2) disclosure of how management would respond to significant recommendations concerning the registrant's internal controls by its internal auditors and independent accountants; (3) the requirement that the report be signed by the registrant's senior officers; and (4) the potential for over reliance by investors on the proposed report.
+In 1988, the Commission again published for comment proposed rules that would have required a report from management on its responsibilities for the registrant's financial statements and internal controls to be included in annual reports and certain other documents.25 A majority of the commentators supported the requirement for a statement by management concerning its responsibilities for the establishment and maintenance of a system of internal controls for financial reporting.
+Commentators, however, expressed concerns regarding: (1) the management assessment of the effectiveness of such controls; (2) disclosure of how management would respond to significant recommendations concerning. the registrant's internal controls by its internal auditors and independent accountants; (3) the requirement that the report be signed by the registrant's senior officers; and (4) the potential for over reliance by investors on the proposed report.
 As in 1980, commentators questioned whether a report noting deficiencies in a registrant's internal controls would constitute an admission of a violation of the FCPA.
 Further, most commentators addressing whether independent accountants should be required to report on either the registrant's internal controls or the proposed management report, opposed such auditor reporting, principally on the basis that the costs would exceed the benefits.
-On April 16, 1992, the Commission withdrew this proposed rulemaking.24
+On April 16, 1992, the Commission withdrew this proposed rulemaking.26 certain banks and savings and loans are required to file with bank regulators management reports containing management's assessment of the effectiveness of the entity's internal control structure and financial reporting procedures.
+The entity's independent auditor is required to attest to, and separately report on, management's assertions.27 In supporting the need for such reporting, the GAO indicated that it could aid in ensuring that accounting principles were applied properly in call reports and financial statements, and could act as an "early warning" of breakdowns in banks' corporate governance systems.28 A private sector study has been completed that is intended to provide guidance in conducting assessments of entities' internal control structures.24 In implementing the FDICIA requirement, the FDIC did not develop separate criteria for internal controls.
+Instead, the FDIC stated that each institution should determine its own standard for an internal control structure and procedures for financial reporting, and that the auditor's attestation should be in accordance with generally accepted standards for attestation engagements.30

 Other federal legislation addresses internal controls for certain regulated entities.
+Under the Federal Deposit Insurance Corporation Improvement Act of 1991 ("FDICIA"),